MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 ::: zone pivot="programming-language-csharp"
 # Function Choice Behaviors

-Function choice behaviors are bits of configuration that allows a developer to configure which functions are advertised to AI models, how the models should choose them for invocation, and lastly how Semantic Kernel might invoke those functions.
+Function choice behaviors are bits of configuration that allows a developer to configure:
+1. Which functions are advertised to AI models.
+2. How the models should choose them for invocation.
+3. How Semantic Kernel might invoke those functions.

 As of today, the function choice behaviors are represented by three static methods of the `FunctionChoiceBehavior` class:
 - **Auto**: Allows the AI model to decide to choose from zero or more of the provided function(s) for invocation.